 “Can he come and play basketball with us?”

-His dad didn’t blink, giving me that look, and I thought to myself, This isn’t worth it.
-Not one bit.
+His dad didn’t blink, giving me that look, and I thought to myself, I should run.

-I turned my head to the side and said, “But it’s summer?”
+I turned my head and said, “But it’s summer?”

 His dad shook his head again.
-His mustache shook too.
+His mustache shaking too.
 “He’s homeschooled,” he said.
 “He doesn’t have summer break like you do.
 You’re going to have to come back on the weekend.”

-I knew Dee Boy and Tim and Skittles were in the bushes behind me watching.
+Dee Boy and Tim and Skittles waiting in the bushes behind me.
 I don’t think John Berry’s dad knew.
-He didn’t stop looking at me.
+He wouldn’t stop looking at me.
 And I realized that he was looking at me like that because he was scared.
-Why would a guy that big look scared?
-The more I thought about it, the more I realize that he wasn’t scared for himself.
-No – he was scared for John Berry.
+A man that big was scared not angry.
+But he wasn’t scared for himself.
+He was scared for John Berry.

 John Berry finally came outside.
 He was wearing his blue mask.
-I could hear him breathing, raspy, when he stood close to me.
+I could hear him breathing, a raspy sort of breath, when he stood close to me.
 He said, “Hey,” in a quiet voice.

 “You want to play basketball?”
 I asked him.